 Commercial Capital doesn’t require specific accounting software.

 Invoice factoring is a good tool for businesses that need money to fill in gaps in cash flow while they wait for their customers to pay.
-Fundbox is the best option if you need under $25K because it’s extremely quick and relatively inexpensive.
-They advance 100 % of the invoice, and you pay back it back like a regular loan over 12 weeks.
+Fundbox is the best option if you need under $100K because it’s extremely quick and relatively inexpensive.
+They advance 100 % of the invoice, and you pay back it back like a regular loan over 12 or 24 weeks.

 If you’re in the transportation or staffing industries, Commercial Capital may give you the best pricing.